thezedt/mr500v1-openwrt/README.md

 	- Power, WAN, LAN and WIFI work out-of-the-box.
 The single WIFI led is attached to the 5G wireless by default, but can be reassigned in LuCI.
 	- The 4G+ led can be configured to indicate WWAN status (but no longer differentiates between 4G and 4G+ connectivity as with the retail firmware).
 	- _The mobile signal leds are a task for another day._
+- Individual signal numbers seem in the correct range, but I have no precise way of confirming them.
+- At least some of the LTE status info is confirmed correct (Operator, MCC, NMC, Cell ID, Primary band, Modem firmware model and version).
+- Carrier aggregation and second band info works ([(1)](images/3ginfo-CA-3&20.png), [(2)](images/3ginfo-CA-7&20.png)) with the patched [3ginfolite script](lte-advanced/usr_share/3ginfolite/3ginfo.sh).
+	- Speeds are on par with another MT7621-based router running a Qualcomm EM12 modem placed side by side and on the same mobile operator and identical data plan.

 **What doesn't work:**
 - So far everything seems to work for basic functionality.
 Advanced LTE monitoring/band locking require additional steps as described below.
-	- Individual signal numbers seem in the correct range, but I have no precise way of confirming them
-	- At least some of the LTE status info is confirmed correct (Operator, MCC, NMC, Cell ID, Primary band, Modem firmware model and version)
 	- ~_Secondary band functionality and reporting need to be tested with a CA-capable SIM/operator._~
-	- Carrier aggregation and dual band info display works with the patched [3ginfolite script](lte-advanced/usr_share/3ginfolite/3ginfo.sh).
+	- 3ginfo status page fails randomly and after being left open and refreshing for a while.
+Force refreshing several times or logging out of LuCI and logging back in seems to return it to functioning order.
+I assume either the modem is slow to respond or randmly returns unexpected or garbage data.
-- Stability improvements?
-Remain to be tested...
+- Stability improvements remain to be tested...
 Watchcat can easily handle the modem restarts if it misbehaves like with the official firmware.

 ![openwrt](images/openwrt.png)